bge-barcoding/ibol-europe-gaplist-app/doc/README.md

 "Other" are all barcodes that are not ARISE.

-#### Why the occ. status can differ from the occ. status on the NSR website
+### Why the occ. status can differ from the occ. status on the NSR website?

 It is not known how the occurrence status (OS) is determined on the NSR website, but, for some species, it does not correspond to the OS found in the list